Lamia Assi

-Lamia Assi (لمياء عاصي) (born December 27, 1955) became minister of tourism of Syria in 2011.
+Lamia Assi (لمياء عاصي) (born December 27, 1955) became a minister of tourism of Syria in 2011.
 She previously served as the Minister of Economy and Trade and as the Ambassador to Malaysia.

 Early life and education

 Assi was born on 17 December 1955.
 She earned a bachelor's degree in commerce from the University of Damascus, and a master of business administration from the Higher Institute of Business Administration in 2005.

 Career

 She served as assistant to the minister of finance for technology from 2002-2004, and was the ambassador to Malaysia from 2004 to 2010.
 In 2010, she was appointed minister of economy and trade for a brief period, and in 2011, she was appointed minister of tourism.

 Personal life

 Assi is married and has three children.